Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Discussion: limitations and societal impacts

 \section{Discussion: limitations and societal impacts}

 The recent and rapid scaling of networks presents both opportunities and major concerns~\cite{amodei2016concrete,hendrycks2022x,hendrycks2023natural}.
 Our approach is a step towards better \textbf{empirical alignment} \cite{taylor2016alignment,ngo2022alignment}.
-Yet, reward misspecification is only one of the many challenges inherited from the RL paradigm.
+Yet, many challenges remain untackled.
 First, proxy rewards may lack robustness \cite{gao2022scaling} or be hacked \cite{skalse2022defining} via adversarial exploitation, making them unreliable.
-Second, RL algorithms may cause overfitting, leading to poor generalization in test, with a risk of goal misgeneralization \cite{shah2022goal,di2022goal}.
-Third, RLHF has drawbacks, such as harming calibration \cite{openai2023gpt4}.
-Our a posteriori multi-policy strategy could alleviate the impact of some badly shaped proxy rewards and some failed optimizations, as well as tackling Goodhart's law \cite{multiobjective2021alignment}.
+Second, overfitting during training may lead to poor generalization, with a risk of goal misgeneralization \cite{shah2022goal,di2022goal}.
+RS could alleviate the impact of some badly shaped proxy rewards and some failed optimizations, as well as tackling Goodhart's law \cite{multiobjective2021alignment}.
 Yet, without constraint on the test distribution, complete alignment may be impossible \cite{wolf2023fundamental}, for example for LLMs with prompts of arbitrary (long) length.
-Therefore, new training paradigms \cite{keskar2019ctrl,korbak2023pretraining} beyond RL may be required.